patrick204nqh/patrick204nqh.github.io/docs/_posts/2024-07-17-analyzing-ruby-code-performance-with-a-custom-script.md

   - performance
 toc: true
 sidebar:
-  - title: "Reference Other Tools"
+  - title: "Reference other tools"
     text: "While building your custom script, you can also draw inspiration from existing tools to enhance its functionality."
     image: /assets/images/posts/2024-07-17-analyzing-ruby-code-performance-with-a-custom-script.png
     image_alt: "ruby performance"